rahulrachh/coursera-data-structures-algorithms-specialization-UC-San-Diego/README.md

 This is an excellent course so far and highly recommended if you are gravely interested in studying Data Structures and Algorithms.

 The code samples are in Python3.
-These are my implementation of some problems that are part of this specialization.
+These are the implementations of some problems that are part of this specialization.